pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What is happening on the first couple of lines of the new file you've created?

 * **Your Answer:**
+Creating the local environment variable
 ---

 - [ ] Let's store the token in LocalStorage with a key of `journal-app`.

 * **Question:** Why are we storing the token?
+So we can ask for it to protect access to logged-in only features

 * **Your Answer:**
-in the browser; like a cookie but not
+in the browser; like a cookie but less complicated to use
 ---

 - [ ] We now have the token, but we don't have any of the user information.
 Add a new function to our `./src/api/auth.js` called `profile()` that sends over the token in order to retrieve the user information.
 Then, log that information.